 How did we get here?

-Historically, state budgets have relied heavily on sales and use taxes, emphasized by the fact that aggregate sales and use tax collections account for over 30 percent of total state tax revenues.
+Historically, state budgets have relied heavily on sales and use taxes, evidenced by the fact that aggregate sales and use tax collections account for more than 30 percent of total state tax revenues.
 Sales and use taxes are some of the most stable and reliable as a revenue stream—with aggregate national collections only falling during periods of significant economic downturn such as the recession of 2008.

 In his concurrence to the U.S. Supreme Court’s 2015 opinion in Direct Mktg.
 Ass’n v.
-Brohl—a case out of Colorado challenging use tax reporting requirements—Justice Kennedy concluded that the combination of tax loss from individual purchase use tax non-compliance and far-reaching systemic and structural changes in the economic and social activities wrought by the expanding use of the internet were indicative of a need for the court to revisit the Quill physical presence.
+Brohl—a case out of Colorado challenging use tax reporting requirements—Justice Kennedy concluded that tax loss from the combination of individuals’ use tax noncompliance and far-reaching systemic and structural changes in economic and social activities due to expanding use of the internet indicated a need for the court to revisit the Quill physical presence standard.
 Kennedy called for the states to provide the court with a case suitable to address whether the rationale in Quill is still viable in the modern world.
-The states quickly moved in response.
+The states moved quickly in response.

 After an attempt to hear the case in federal court failed, the Hughes County Circuit Court struck down the law.
 The South Dakota Supreme Court subsequently affirmed the Circuit Court's decision in September 2017.
 On Jan.
 12, 2018, the U.S. Supreme Court granted the state’s petition for certiorari, agreeing to hear the challenge to physical presence nexus.
 On June 21, 2018, the Court eliminated the physical presence requirement entirely, replacing the Quill standard with the four-part Commerce Clause test established under Complete Auto Transit, Inc. v.
 Brady in 1977.
 States became free to enact their own economic sales tax nexus provisions.

 Economic sales and use tax nexus landscape